Flogita

-Flogita was founded in 1923, when refugees fleeing the Anatolian destruction in Cappadocia (in modern Turkey) assembled to build New Flogita.
+Flogita was founded in 1923, when refugees fleeing from Anatolia after the Greco-Turkish War assembled to build New (Nea) Flogita.
+It takes its name from the village Flogita in Cappadocia, currently Suvermez in Derinkuyu District.

-Flogita has 1,604 permanent residents, according to the 2011 census.
+Flogita has 1,595 permanent residents, according to the 2021 census.
 This number increases hugely in the summer months, when visitor numbers raise the population to 20,000.

 Tourism

 Flogita is a popular tourist resort, particularly in the summer, and as a result facilities and amusements have increased to cater for the influx.
 Flogita is noted for its big sandy beach, roughly one kilometre long, and its paved promenade which is popular in the evenings for the customary "volta", or walk.
 The sea is particularly warm.
 The sea floor is shallow, which has resulted in the popularity of marine sports in the village.

 Along the sea front there are many tavernas, fast foods shops, confectioners, beach bar cafes, and nightclubs.
 The atmosphere in the height of the summer season is that of a “party style village”.
 In the "off" season, Flogita is very quiet.